 McDonald's restaurants in 13 affected states had previously temporarily removed the Quarter Pounder from their menus, although other items, including other beef burgers, remained available.

-The fast food chain said its top priority was to "serve customers safely" and that the affected ingredients "very likely" entered its supply chain.
+The fast food chain said its top priority is "serving customers safely" and that the affected ingredients "most likely" entered its supply chain.

 Comment (0)